111 3 198 1

 Boring Breakfast Routine

-David’s felt bored with our typical breakfast choices and, frankly, so have I. And, I didn’t want to break in my new pan with something as unhealthy as muffins or cupcakes.
+David’s felt bored with our typical breakfast choices and, frankly, so have I. And, I didn’t want to break-in my new pan with something as unhealthy as muffins or cupcakes.
 And I wanted something quick and easy.

-Even though these delicious “muffins” contain a sweetener, they are not your typical overly sweet oatmeal muffins you find at your local coffee shop.
+Even though these delicious “muffins” contain a sweetener, they are not the typical overly sweet oatmeal muffins you find at your local coffee shop.
 Since they contain no flour, they are more like baked steel cut oatmeal.

 Since they contain no flour, they are more like baked steel cut oatmeal.
 These robust dynamos have a nutty, earthy flavor with a light sweetness.

 David compares them to granola bars – only better.
 The consistency isn’t hard, crunchy, chewy or too soft, but is firm and holds together.